pgstef/pgstef.github.io/_posts/2018-01-04-introduction_to_pgbackrest.md

 The `global` section allows to specify the repository to stores the backups and WAL segments archives.

 The `localhost` section is called a `stanza`.

-It's the name used by pgBackRest to define the configuration related to a PostgreSQL cluster, which allows to, among other parameters, specify where is located the data directory.
+A stanza is the configuration for a PostgreSQL database cluster that defines where it is located, how it will be backed up, archiving options, etc. Most db servers will only have one PostgreSQL database cluster and therefore one stanza, whereas backup servers will have a stanza for every database cluster that needs to be backed up.

 Configure archiving in the `postgresql.conf` file :